It is a drug that belongs to the family of alkylating agents.

 - Sores in the mouth

 - Joint pain

 - Existing wounds that are slow to heal.

 - Muscle weakness or spasm

-In rare cases, this drug can cause very serious effects on the heart, especially when used in high doses, or in combination with radiation therapy or other chemotherapy drugs.
+In rare cases, this drug can cause severe effects on the heart, mainly when used in high doses or combined with radiation therapy or other chemotherapy drugs.

 Urgent medical attention should be sought if the patient has:

 - Pain in the chest, jaw, or left arm.

 - Symptoms of heart failure (such as shortness of breath, swelling of the ankles or feet, unusual tiredness, unusual and sudden weight gain).